How to get over him for good, and move on

 stop justifying his bad behavior

-Everything he did, or didn’t do – stop making excuses for his poor choices, treatment and negative behavior.
-TBH, and I say this all the time, it really isn’t that difficult to be a good person and NOT do sh**** things – in life and to others.
-It should be as easy as breathing, and we need to acknowledge it like so in those we allow into our lives.
+Everything he did, or didn’t do – stop making excuses for his poor choices and maltreatment.
+It really isn’t that difficult to be a good person and NOT do sh**** things – in life and to others.

 change your dating mindset

-It’s better to be alone and free than to be in the wrong relationship.
+It’s better to be alone and free than to be in the wrong or low-quality relationship.

 delete his number

-You know who finds it incredibly difficult to take this final step post breakup?
-Someone who fears loss or loneliness, and leans on the security of being in a relationship.
-Sure, there are minor exceptions to this (ie. you have kids together), but making him available and accessible to you isn’t going to move along the process of getting completely over him.
+You know who finds it incredibly difficult to take this final, actionable and semi-permanent step post breakup?
+Someone who fears letting go, loneliness, and leans on the security of simply being in a relationship.
+While sharing children in this scenario surely complicates things, but making him readily available and accessible to you in all ways isn’t going to help move your feelings along.

 Bottom line: If it is REALLY, truly meant to be and work itself out, again, then it will happen without false hope.